cusiman7/Static-Fire/README.md

 post-receive should be installed in ".git/hooks/" on your webserver to enable site re-building when you push new articles.

 ### Auto Tweet
-Static Fire will tweet articles if the commit they were authored is HEAD when static\_fire.py runs.
+Static Fire will tweet articles if the commit they were authored in is HEAD when static\_fire.py runs.
 You need to provide the four "twtr" keys in your config for auto tweet to work.
 You can get these keys by creating a [Twitter app for your account](https://apps.twitter.com/).
 Make sure your app was write and read access.